Pnwcomputers/The-Computer-Handbook/Part V - Networking & Connectivity/Chapter 13 - Home Network Basics/Chapter13-HomeNetworkBasics.md

+---
-## Chapter 13: Home Network Basics
+# Chapter 13: Home Network Basics

-**Professional Setup and Troubleshooting for Your Digital Life**
+## Professional Setup and Troubleshooting for Your Digital Life
+---

 > "When assisting a client in this situation, there are several methods to retrieve Wi-Fi credentials and account login information from the existing computer." - From our professional network procedures.

-Home networking is the foundation for your entire digital life.
-Professional-level setup and troubleshooting can save you from countless connectivity headaches.
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Setting Up and Maintaining a Reliable Home Network**.

 ### What You'll Learn in This Chapter: